msdec321/DataAnalysisWorkbooks/warcraftLogs/README.md

 The scraped datasets are stored in data/ as excel spreadsheets.

-The individual data scraper can be run via scrape_character_data.ipynb
+The individual character scraper can be run via scrape_character_data.ipynb
 The top druid rank scraper can be run via top_rank_scraper.ipynb
 (Note: general users don't need to run these, you can just use the premade datasets found in data/)